connylabs/ingest/README.md

 # ingest

-Ingest is a pluggable tool that makes it easy to orchestrate the synchronize of objects across multiple sources.
+Ingest is a pluggable tool that makes it easy to orchestrate the synchronization of objects from any API into an object storage system.

 ## Concept

 Ingest includes a main binary and some common plugins like s3.
-Each plugin can implement a data source, target or both.
+Each plugin can implement a data source, a target or both.
 The S3 plugin implements both the source and target interface, but some plugins may only be able to act as either of them.
 The plugins are loaded at runtime and enable users to implement their own custom plugins.

 ### Workflows

-A workflow defines a data source and one or more targets.
+A workflow specifies a data source and one or more targets.
 When configured, objects from the source will be copied to all targets.

 ## Configuration